qiita-spots/qiita/qiita_pet/support_files/doc/source/tutorials/sharing.rst

 Sharing a Study
 ---------------

-In the “Your Studies (includes shared with you)” section of the Studies List you have a “Shared With These Users” column that lists all User names that your study is shared with.
+In the “Your Studies” section of the Studies List you have a “Shared With These Users” column that lists all User names that your study is shared with.
 You can click on the “Modify” button and add/remove users.
 See below.